 - Before making the connection to the refrigerator, be sure the refrigerator power cord is not plugged into the wall outlet. - If your refrigerator does not have a water filter, we recommend installing one.
 If your water supply has sand or particles that could clog the screen of the refrigerator's water valve.
-Install the filter in the water line near the refrigerator.

-Remove the plastic flexible cap from the refrigerator connection.

-Place the compression nut and ferrule (sleeve) onto the end of the tubing.
+Install the filter in the water line near the refrigerator - Do not uses old hoses, only uses new hoses provided by the manufacturer. - 1.
+Remove the plastic flexible cap from the refrigerator connection. - 2.
+Place the compression nut and ferrule (sleeve) onto the end of the tubing. - 3.
 Insert the end of the tubing into the connection as far as possible.
 While holding the tubing, tighten the fitting.